warrensbox/sandbox/www/docs/How-to-Contribute.md

 An open source project becomes meaningful when people collaborate to improve the code.
 If I were to write all the code by myself, then I am only creating a software solely on my opnion and purpose.

 So, please look at the code, critique and make suggestions.
-Lets make `tfswitch` better!
+Lets make `testtfswitch` better!

 ## Required version
 ```sh